Appeals Court Rules Handguns Can Be Sold to 18-20 Year Olds!!!

 What did the Fourth Circuit Court of Appeals rule regarding handguns for 18-20 year olds?

-The Fourth Circuit ruled that federal laws prohibiting 18-20 year olds from purchasing handguns from licensed dealers are unconstitutional.
-This decision overturns a long-standing federal ban and affirms the Second Amendment rights of this age group.
+The Fourth Circuit Court of Appeals ruled that federal laws prohibiting 18-20 year olds from purchasing handguns from licensed dealers are unconstitutional.
+This decision overturns a long-standing federal ban enacted in 1963.

-Which states are affected by the Fourth Circuit's ruling on handgun sales?
+Which states are primarily affected by the Fourth Circuit's ruling?

-The Fourth Circuit's ruling directly impacts the states of Maryland, North Carolina, South Carolina, Virginia, and West Virginia.
-However, it can serve as persuasive precedent for other jurisdictions.
+The Fourth Circuit's ruling directly impacts the states within its jurisdiction: Maryland, North Carolina, South Carolina, Virginia, and West Virginia.
+However, it may serve as persuasive precedent elsewhere.

 Related News